-The mission of Moore County’s “Reading Tails” is to expand a child’s interest in reading and thus lay the groundwork for a lifetime of education, ultimately leading to a higher quality of life.
-“Reading Tails” is a volunteer group organized to provide qualified handlers and their Therapy Dogs for visitation in a variety of facilities and settings.
-Reading times for children and Therapy Dogs are scheduled.
+The mission of Moore County’s “Reading Tails” program is to expand a child’s interest in reading and thus lay the groundwork for a lifetime of education, ultimately leading to a higher quality of life.
+“Reading Tails” is a volunteer group organized to provide qualified handlers and their therapy dogs for visitation in a variety of facilities and settings.
+Reading times for children and therapy dogs are scheduled.
 Children and dogs bond together over a shared story.
 The child’s confidence and reading skills grow in a relaxing environment.

-Many of the Therapy Dog teams that participate in the Reading Tails program also participate in the MCPRC Education Program.
+Many of the therapy dog teams that participate in the Reading Tails program also participate in the PRC Education Program.
 The dogs are ambassadors in the classroom, demonstrating the joy of a well-trained dog and reflecting the love and care that they receive from their families.

-Dogs and their owners must be certified by one of the three groups below:
+Therapy dogs and their owners must have a current certification with one of the groups below:

 - Therapy Dogs International, Inc.